 Please make sure the e-mail address you provide to us is correct and working as all order confirmations are sent to that e-mail address.

 The EU Freedom of Movement of Goods Act allows any unlicenced goods to be sent freely between member states without the requirement for the payment of Customs charges, however, it is the responsibility of the purchaser to ensure that any such duties are paid for in the destination country.
 This does not apply to UK customers.

 It is the purchasers' responsibility to ensure that they comply fully with all licencing and importation requirements (Import Permits) relevant to the destination country.
 It is also the purchasers' responsibility to deal with all negotiations, payments, charges required by the Customs control in the destination country.
-No refunds will be given for goods seized by Customs and no negotiations will be entered into by ROA Antique Arms with Customs Authorities.
+No refunds will be given for goods seized by Customs and no negotiations will be entered into by ROA Antique Arms with UK Customs Authorities.

 Please note: Depending on the destination country customs checks frequently take between 4 and 8 weeks and in some instances longer.
 No refund will be given while items are being scrutinized or controlled under any circumstances.

 Where we purchase items directly from third parties at customers request these items are excluded from our returns policy.
 Customers should fully appraise themselves of the suitability and condition of such items before making a request that these items are purchased on their behalf.
-If a downpayment of deposit has been taken or the entire purchase price has been made this amount will be forfit should the customer change his/her mind before delivery.
+If a down-payment of deposit has been taken or the entire purchase price has been made this amount will be forfit should the customer change his/her mind before delivery.